LucJoh/VHDLCommLib/i2c/README.md

 ```

 # sim_read_gui
-- Purpose: Simulate the read operation with the ModelSim GUI.
-Add waves manually and type vunit_run in the console.
+- Purpose: Simulate the read operation with the waveform GUI.
 - Usage:

 ```sh